Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/languages/{languageId}
 #### Description
 ```
-the languages more used in the community
+The languages more used in the community
 ```

 ## LEADERBOARD BY LANGUAGES